metagov/govbase-website/README.md

 ### Cryptogov Survey

+Primary data from the Cryptogov governance assessment

 | View          | Description                  |
 |---------------|------------------------------|
 | All records   | All survey responses         |

 ### Cryptogov Metrics

+Metrics identified for the Cryptogov governance assessment

 | View          | Description                  |
 |---------------|------------------------------|